 Do the pharmacological aids produce undesirable side effects?

 Although capable of helping reduce and alleviate a number of physical and psychological symptoms caused by withdrawal from nicotine, pharmacological aids can also have certain side effects.
 Among other things, they can cause nausea, sleep problems and headaches.

 Feeling unwell because of withdrawal can be confused with certain side effects associated with pharmacological aids.
 It must be borne in mind that giving up smoking may entail certain symptoms, whether or not pharmacological aids are used.
 If you’re using a pharmacological aid and are not feeling well or are experiencing symptoms, consult your physician or pharmacist to discuss the matter, rather than abandoning your treatment.

 Most pharmacological treatments are covered by the public prescription drug insurance plan or by private insurance plans.
 A prescription from your doctor or pharmacist may be needed in order for you to be reimbursed.
 Ask one of these health care professionals about how to claim a refund.

 Certain alternative approaches, such as acupuncture, hypnosis, aversion therapy, phytotherapy, and homeopathy, claim to help with smoking cessation.
 However, no scientific study has confirmed their effectiveness in helping you beat your dependency on tobacco.

 The relaxation effect of some approaches may be of help as a complement to a pharmacological aid.
 But before turning to one or another of these approaches, get information on the therapist’s training, the safety of the method or means used, the number of sessions, the cost, and whether that cost can be reimbursed by your insurance plan.

-If you are planning to use natural products, remember that they are not automatically safe.
-Get information from a pharmacist on the risks of interaction with other medications that you might be taking.
+If you are planning to use natural products, get information from a doctor or a health care professional on the risks of interaction with other medications that you might be taking.